Pur2all/Multiplex/README.md

 # Multiplex
-A project for an university examination\n
+A project for an university examination <br>
 It was requested to create a software to manage a multiplex with manager and customer mode